Goldielockz30/saas-blueprint/README.md

 cd ~/Desktop                  # Choose where you want your project folder to live and navigate into that folder (e.g. Desktop, Documents, etc.)
 ```

-To clone this project and run setup scripts run:
+To clone this project and run setup scripts:

 ```bash
 git clone https://github.com/Goldielockz30/SaaS-boilerplate.git